Builder68/OpenEarlyMacsRAMexpansion/README.md

 *This mode must be always selected for Macintosh 128K (all LB revisions)*

-#### 6.2.2 System Refresh Cycles Mode
+#### 6.2.2 Mac 512K/Ke Refresh Cycles Mode

 *Warning: DO NOT use this mode on Mac 128K (all LB revisions).
 Fail to do so may damage the LB*

-Early Mac RAM ICs require just 256 refresh cycles every 4 milliseconds, refreshing the "rows" using the /RAS method (/RAS before /CAS).
+Mac 512K/Ke RAM ICs require just 256 refresh cycles every 4 milliseconds, refreshing the "rows" using the /RAS method (/RAS before /CAS).

 Interestingly, I've discovered that at least the RAM ICs I've used on my expansion board function flawlessly without modifying the RAM address bus generation circuitry, even though their specifications indicate a requirement for 512 refresh cycles.

 I haven't yet figured out whether the LB is actually generating 512 refresh cycles from the point of view of the IC (most probable explanation), or whether the used RAM IC only needs address variations between RA0-RA7 for RAM refresh.
-Anyway, this mode has been stable on my Mac 512K for several months.
+Anyway, this mode has been stable on my Mac 512K with a ROM-INATOR board for several months.

-If you have the same LB revision, ROM image (MacPlus/512Ke ROM or ROM-INATOR ROM patched), and RAM IC model as mine, you can implement this mode with reasonable confidence.

 | JUMPER          | Pads to bridge|
 |:---------------:|:-------------:|